tristanic/isolde/isolde/docs/source/tutorials/alphafold/multimer/alphafold_multimer_cryoem.rst

 stages of the algorithm they don't "know" about each other and can end up overlapping like this.

-While a situation like this *is* recoverable with judicious use of the "isolde ignore" command (excluding one of the offending stretches from simulation while clearing the other), let's see if we can avoid the issue by using the second model instead.
+While a situation like this *is* reasonably straightforwardly recoverable by temporarily reducing the strength of ISOLDE's nonbonded potentials (see :ref:`isolde_clashes_tutorial`), let's see if we can avoid the issue by using the second model instead.
 Go ahead and open that ("7drt_20b0f_unrelaxed_rank_2_model_5.pdb") with the File/Open dialog, and align it to the working model: